 The Tunze water pump is energy-efficient and uses only seven watts.

 The NanoStream design uses a very large strainer for the intake.
-This prevents snails, fish, and debris from getting caught in the impeller.
-The large strainer reduces the concentrated suction around the intake so marine life won’t get pulled into the pump.
 The spherical shape coupled with a flow adjustment creates a three-dimensional water flow.

 Pros